Reno & carson City Child Custody Lawyers

 How Do Courts Determine Custody?

 Under Nevada law, the fundamental consideration in any child custody case is what is best for the child.
 Courts will look at a number of factors to determine this.
-These factors can include the child’s age and gender, the fitness and parenting skills of each parent, whether one parent has acted as the main caregiver of the child, the emotional ties between the child and each parent, each parent’s financial resources, how custody arrangements will affect the child’s schooling, social life, and other issues, and, if the child is over the age of 12 and mature enough, what the child’s preference may be.
+These factors can include the child’s age and gender, the fitness and parenting skills of each parent, whether one parent has acted as the main caregiver of the child, the emotional ties between the child and each parent, each parent’s financial resources, how custody arrangements will affect the child’s schooling, social life, and other issues.

 How parenting schedules will be split will be based on your individual needs, schedules, and logistics.
 Courts favor you and your co-parent working together to come to a time-sharing agreement that is fair.
 When this can be done before any court appearances, your parenting schedule can then become part of the custody agreement approved by the judge.
 If you and the other parent cannot ultimately agree on this issue, it will be left up to the court to decide how custody and timesharing will be established.